Jane Harley BVMS MRCVS

 Beth joined us in 2016 to look after our reception - she is the friendly face who often greets customers in our Grantown and Aviemore surgeries.

-Kate has been involved with the practice for several years and is working on our reception desk part-time while undertaking her veterinary nurse training.
+Kate has been involved with the practice for several years and is working part-time while undertaking her veterinary nurse training.

 Kay joined us in June 2017 and works on reception in Grantown.